-The initiative is a collaboration between four of the world's most respected environmental organizations: CDP, the United Nations Global Compact (UNGC), World Resources Institute (WRI) and the World Wide Fund for Nature (WWF), and is one of the We Mean Business coalition (WMB) commitments.
+The SBTi mobilizes companies to set science-based targets and boosts their competitive advantage in the transition to a low-carbon economy.
+It is a collaboration between CDP, the United Nations Global Compact, World Resources Institute (WRI), and the World Wide Fund for Nature (WWF), and is one of the We Mean Business coalition commitments.6 The finance project is one of the SBTi's ongoing sector development projects.